 Curiosity fuels my creativity and brings important insight to my work.
 I help people remember their inner joy and invite openings which allow divine love to flow through our lives and express in our relationships with other beings and our interdependent ecosystems.

-I’m Ann Hedly, an artist and joyful mother to three beautiful children.
+I’m Ann Hedly, an artist and grateful mother to three beautiful children.
 They’ve all reached teen years and beyond.
-I have been cultivating the sensibility of living well and being in harmony with life-as-it-is since I was 18 and took my first yoga class.
-I’ve moved from a wide-eyed innocent hope that I would be able to prevent and solve all my discomfort, pain and wounding to a wiser understanding that it is precisely the adversity I’ve faced in life that makes me irreplaceable, valuable and interesting.
+I have been cultivating the sensibility of living well and being in harmony with life-as-it-is since I took my first yoga class at 18.
+I started with a wide-eyed, innocent hope that I might achieve a future which could prevent and solve all my discomforts.
+I slowly and sometimes painfully awakened to knowing it is precisely the adversity I’ve faced in life that makes me irreplaceable, valuable, and interesting.

-I grew up in Williamsburg, Virginia, went to college at VCU in Richmond then moved to NYC to pursue a dance career, enjoy city life and become a yoga instructor.
+I grew up in Williamsburg, Virginia, went to college at VCU in Richmond (BFA Dance and Choreography), then moved to NYC to pursue a dance career, enjoy my dream of city life, and become a yoga instructor.
 Now I live on a unique on-grid solar-powered homestead in Appleton, Maine.

 You can get a sense of my experience unschooling by listening to me having a conversation about unschooling with Pam Laricchia on her podcast “Exploring Unschooling” (Note: this was pre-divorce and I was Ann Rousseau then!)